surgiie/blade/README.md

 use Illuminate\Filesystem\Filesystem;

 $fs = new Filesystem;

 $blade = new Blade(
     container: new Container,
     filesystem: $fs,
+    // default: vendor/surgiie/blade/.compiled
+    compiledPath: "/path/to/cached/compiled/files"
 );

 // use absolute path to file
 $contents = $blade->compile("/path/to/file", ['var'=>'example']);

-// if you want to clean up cached/compiled files, consider running:
+// delete compiled files which are stored in
 $fs->deleteDirectory($blade->getCompiledPath());

-// or if you dont want to use cached compiled views/files:
+// or if you dont want to use cached compiled files, i.e force re-render:
 $contents = $blade->compile("/path/to/file", ['var'=>'example'], cache: false);

 ```